Candy Cone Tradition Sweetens Start of School for First-Graders

-Enlarge image A sweet beginning: These first-graders proudly display their Schultüten, or candy cones, which are filled with treats. (© picture-alliance/ dpa) Every year in late summer, one can see the eager and proud faces of first-graders standing in front of their primary schools in Germany, happily holding their large Schultüten, or candy cones.
+Enlarge image First-graders all over Germany proudly head to the first day of school with their Schultüten, or candy cones. (© picture alliance / dpa) Every year in late summer, one can see the eager and proud faces of first-graders standing in front of their primary schools in Germany, happily holding their large Schultüten, or candy cones.
 Filled to the brim with sweets and little gifts and colorfully decorated with ribbons and crepe paper, these candy cones make the new students’ hearts beat faster and sweeten their step from kindergarten to primary school.
 But where did this charming custom of first-grade candy cones come from anyway?

 On a typical first day of school in Germany, parents take their first-graders to the school, where they are welcomed by the teacher and meet their new classmates.
 After a small welcoming party with songs, poems, and theater, which most of the time are performed by the older children, the first-graders spend about two hours in the classroom, where they get to know each other and receive information from the teacher.